Are you an adviser? Go to Unbiased Pro

 • Determine your short-term and long-term investment goals before deciding how to invest your inheritance.

-• Take the time to learn about your investment options, market trends, and investment strategies appropriate to your situation.
+• Take the time to learn about your investment options, market trends, and investment strategies appropriate for your situation.

 • Rather than investing the entire inheritance at once, consider a gradual approach.